-Barrett .416 caliber 395 grain, cost: \$7.50 per round, quantity: Varied and subject to change based on training and operational usage.
+Barrett .416 caliber 395 grain, cost: \$7.50 per round, quantity: 78.
 Duty and training ammunition used by the Observation and Precision Rifle unit assigned to the Special Enforcement Team.
-Purpose

 Rifles and rifle ammunition are used to address a threat with more precision and accuracy than a handgun.